FDio/csit/docs/job_specs/report_iterative/3n-tsh/vpp-mlr-00.md

 1c AND imix AND ndrpdr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec10000tnlsw-ip4base-int-aes128cbc-hmac512sha
 2c AND imix AND ndrpdr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec10000tnlsw-ip4base-int-aes128cbc-hmac512sha
 4c AND imix AND ndrpdr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec10000tnlsw-ip4base-int-aes128cbc-hmac512sha
+##### ethip4ipsec10000tnlsw-ip4base-int-aes128gcm
+#1c AND 1518b AND ndrpdr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec10000tnlsw-ip4base-int-aes128gcm
+#2c AND 1518b AND ndrpdr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec10000tnlsw-ip4base-int-aes128gcm
+#4c AND 1518b AND ndrpdr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec10000tnlsw-ip4base-int-aes128gcm
+#1c AND imix AND ndrpdr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec10000tnlsw-ip4base-int-aes128gcm
+#2c AND imix AND ndrpdr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec10000tnlsw-ip4base-int-aes128gcm
+#4c AND imix AND ndrpdr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec10000tnlsw-ip4base-int-aes128gcm
 ##### ethip4ipsec10000tnlsw-ip4base-int-aes256gcm
 1c AND 1518b AND ndrpdr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec10000tnlsw-ip4base-int-aes256gcm
 2c AND 1518b AND ndrpdr AND x520-da2 AND drv_vfio_pci AND ethip4ipsec10000tnlsw-ip4base-int-aes256gcm